-10.1 Has Portugal introduced any legislation in response to the OECD's project targeting Base Erosion and Profit Shifting (BEPS)?
+10.1 Has your jurisdiction introduced any legislation in response to the OECD's project targeting Base Erosion and Profit Shifting (BEPS)?

-The recent introduction of an anti-hybrid mismatch arrangements rule in the participation exemption regime appears to have taken inspiration from the work of the Forum on Harmful Tax Practices of the OECD.
+The recent introduction of an anti-hybrid mismatch arrangements rule in the participation exemption regime appears to have taken inspiration from the early BEPS work.

 The hybrid rule consists in disallowing the participation exemption regime for dividends distributed by entities in the cases where those entities have deducted the underlying profits.